 Issue trees are useful to efficiently consider all the potential answers for your problem and understand their relations.

-Why issue trees are for diagnosing your key question
+Why issue trees / diagnostic trees are for diagnosing your key question

 Why issue trees—or diagnosis trees—help you search for all the possible causes of a problem.
 You list these in logical groups on the first column to the right of your key question, ensuring that your groupings are mutually exclusive (there are no overlaps) and collectively exhaustive (there are no gaps)—or MECE.
 As you progress to the right, you drill further down in the details of each grouping.
 In that sense, diagnosis trees are similar to Ishikawa diagrams, except that they flow in the opposite direction.